tmpim/osusig/README.md

 * `darktriangles` - Darkens the triangles
 * `opaqueavatar` - Adds a white background behind the avatar
 * `avatarrounding` - Sets a custom rounding for the avatar - must be a numeric value
+* `rankedscore` - Whether to show the ranked score in place of the Play Count or not

 ## Examples